TobyKreiselmaier/Moonbase-Alpha-Bridge-Subgraph/README.md

 yarn build
 ```

-If you want to deploy to a local graph-node, you can do so by following the instructions here: https://git.energi.software/energi/tech/defi/swap/graph-node.
+If you want to deploy to a local graph-node, you can do so by following the instructions here: https://github.com/graphprotocol/graph-node/blob/master/README.md.

 ## Deployment to local graph-node

-Run the following commands to deploy the GMI subgraph to a local graph-node:
+Run the following commands to deploy the Moonbase Alpha Bridge subgraph to a local graph-node:

 ```sh
 yarn create-local